s-bose7/asc-cms-api/README.md

-# asc-cources
+# asc-cms-server

-This is a open source backend server for a course management system.
-The front-end application can be found [here](https://github.com/s-bose7/asc-courses-frontend).
-The application strictly follows [MVC](docs/asc-mvc-architecture.png) architectural pattern, and uses RESTFul APIs for exchanging information from/to the client.
+This is an open-source backend server for a Course Management System (CMS).
+The web client can be found [here](https://github.com/s-bose7/asc-cms-web-client).
+The application strictly follows [MVC](docs/asc-mvc-architecture.png) architectural pattern, and utilizes RESTful APIs for exchanging information between the server and client.

 # Prerequisite